odk-x/docs/odkx-src/injected-interfaces.rst

   - dispatchStruct: An optional parameter for dispatching actions or results.
   - tableId: The table ID for the form.
   - formId: The form ID.
-  - instanceId: The unique instance ID.
+  - instanceId: This parameter represents a unique instance ID.
+It is expected to be either a string or null.
   - initialValuesElementKeyToValueMap: A mapping of element keys to initial values for pre-filling form fields (optional).

   **Returns**: The result of the action, typically indicating whether the action was successful.